 To mitigate this effect when using the 3DM-GX5-45 magnetometer to aid in heading estimations, a field calibration of the magnetometer after final installation is highly recommended.
 This can be accomplished using LORD Sensing MIP Hard and Soft Iron Calibration software.
-This software is included with the MIP Monitor Software Suite (see Software Installation on page 12).
 The following are instructions for field calibrating the magnetometers:

-- 1. Connect and power-on the sensor as normal, and open the MIP Hard and Soft Iron Calibration software. - 2.
-Enter the Local Magnetic Field information (Figure 27 Sensor Menu) for the sensor to account for magnetic influences inherent to the sensor's geographic location on the Earth.
+- 1. Connect and power- on the sensor as normal, and open the MIP Hard and Soft Iron Calibration software. - 2 Enter the Local Magnetic Field information for the sensor to account for magnetic influences inherent to the sensor's geographic location on the Earth.
 As needed, use the WMM on Web button to access a World Magnetic Model calculator on the British Geographic Survey website.
-This site, and similar sites, generate Local Magnitude F and Local Inclination I values based on latitude and longitude entries.
-In the calculator solution, these values will be found in row MF, column F and row MF, column I, respectively.
+This site, and similar sites, generate Local Magnitude F values based on latitude and longitude entries.
+In the calculator solution, these values will be found in row MF, column F.

-Figure 27 - Sensor Menu
+Figure 26 -Sensor Menu

-- 3. The sensor should automatically appear in the sensor list (Figure 27 Sensor Menu).
-If not, use the Refresh button to query it and then select the sensor. - 4.
-Select the Arm Recording button next to Collect Data (Figure 28 Collect Calibration Data).
+- 3 The sensor should automatically appear in the sensor list.
+If not, use the Refresh button to query it and then select the sensor (Figure 26 Sensor Menu). - 4.
+Select the Arm Recording button next to Collect Data.
 The software will begin taking readings, as indicated by the points counter in the graphing window.
 The maximum number of points is 1000, however 100 is usually adequate.
 As the readings are taken, rotate the sensor or sensor platform in all possible directions to get a complete profile of the baseline magnetic influences throughout the sensor frame.
 Data points will appear on the graph in red.
 For mobile sensor platforms, such as ground vehicles, move the platform as much as possible to simulate actual use without exposing it to excessive magnetic sources (such as driving over railroad tracks or near steel pilings).
 The intention is to get a baseline of the platform in a neutral environment that still accounts for the platform itself in all orientations.
 For stationary platforms the baseline may include significant magnetic influences that will be present during operation.

-Figure 28 - Collect Calibration Data
+Figure 27 -Collect Calibration Data

-- 5. When all possible rotations are completed, select "Stop Streaming" next to Collect Data, and then select Save Data to save the calibration data points on the host computer (Figure 28 Collect Calibration Data). - 6.
-Click the Spherical Fit or Ellipsoid Fit button, depending on the application.
+- 5 When all possible rotations are completed, select "Stop Streaming" next to Collect Data, and then select Save Data to save the calibration data points on the host computer. - 6 Click the Spherical Fit or Ellipsoid Fit button, depending on the application (Figure 27 Collect Calibration Data).
 Spherical Fit is often best for applications with calibration rotations restricted to a 2D plane: for example, a ground vehicle or a boat, because it will not likely not be rotated on all three axis.
 Ellipsoid Fit is generally a better correction when soft iron effects are present but only if enough data points can be collected in all quadrants.
 If the range of motion is restricted in one dimension, the Spherical Fit may be the best choice.
 If there are enough points in all dimensions, the Ellipsoid Fit may be better.
 Generally, if the Spherical and Ellipsoid Fits are close in the mean diameter, then the Ellipsoid Fit will be the best choice.